iterate-ch/docs/protocols/sftp/index.md

 ::::

 :::{tip}
 When authenticating using Public Key Authentication with an SSH agent containing multiple identities, it makes sense to add `IdentitiesOnly yes` in `~/.ssh/config` to limit authentication attempts with this identity only.
-Otherwise the server may deny the connection because of too many login failures and you will receive the error _Too many authentication failures_.
+Otherwise, the server may deny the connection because of too many login failures, and you will receive the error _Too many authentication failures_.
 :::

 Since the private key is not always available on the filesystem, specifying a public key as `IdentifyFile` is also supported.
 This can be used to authenticate using an SSH agent backed by a hardware token containing the private key for example.